Dynatrace/DCRUM-ISO8583-Decode/README.md

 ## Which DC RUM versions are compatible with the ISO 8583 script?

+ * ISO 8583:1993 - AMD HS
-12.3 or later, Classic AMD.
+ * ISO 8583:2003 - 12.3 or later, Classic AMD.

+## Prerequisites

+The script for the ISO 8583:1993 protocol requires a 16-bit big-endian message length prefix.
+Requests are matched with responses using unique values of the "System trace audit number (STAN)" field.

 ## Where can I find the newest version of the ISO 8583 script?